minio/docs/source/reference/minio-cli/minio-mc-admin/mc-admin-tier.rst

       Required if :mc-cmd:`~mc admin tier add TIER_TYPE` is ``azure``.
       This option has no effect for any other value of ``TIER_TYPE``.

+      MinIO does *not* support changing the account name associated to an Azure remote tier.
+Azure storage backends are tied to the account, such that changing the account would change the storage backend and prevent access to any objects transitioned to the original account/backend.

    .. mc-cmd:: account-key
       :option:

       *Required*

-      The account key for a user on the remote Azure tier.
+      The account key for the :mc-cmd-option:`~mc admin tier add account-name` associated to the remote Azure tier.

       Required if :mc-cmd:`~mc admin tier add TIER_TYPE` is ``azure``.
       This option has no effect for any other value of ``TIER_TYPE``.